pjumppanen/MSE-IO-BET-YFT/README.txt

 make

-then copy the libMseom.so file from the folder adt/objs/sample/Mseom/.libs to the lib folder under the MSE-IO-BET-YFT project.
+then copy the libMseom.so file from the folder adt/objs/sample/Mseom/.libs to the lib folder under the MSE-IO-BET-YFT project...